How to Plan a Ladies Weekend in Erie’s Lake Erie Wine Country [2026]

 A yoga instructor can customize a class to your needs and location: in the home, in the yard, or at the beach.
 You can choose from a gentle Restorative, Yin, or traditional Hatha.
 If you have always wanted to try yoga and need a beginner class, our instructor can accommodate your level or a mixed level class.
 Talk to the instructor, Michelle Bielanin, 814-602-2470 (cell) who can meet your needs.
 Approximate rate: $75 per class for your group.

-Lake Erie Wine Country wineries are open year round except for major holidays.
-Would you prefer to visit on a quieter weekend to get more personalized attention at the wineries, or a festive event weekend, which include:
+Lake Erie Wine Country wineries are open year-round except for major holidays.
+Would you prefer to visit on a quieter weekend to get more personalized attention or a festive event weekend?

-North East Chamber of Commerce’s Annual WineFest WineFest is our biggest wine event of the year consists of three days filled with wine tasting, live music, food, and vendors.
+WineFest is our biggest wine event of the year consists of three days filled with wine tasting, live music, food, and vendors.
+WineFest is typically the last full weekend of September.
 Two insider tips for this event: book lodging as early as possible and buy your tickets online prior to the event.
 Not only will you pay less for online tickets, but you’ll avoid lines and delays once you arrive at the event.

-Many of the local wineries offer their own events throughout the year like walks through the vineyard and live music events.
+Many local wineries host their own events throughout the year, such as vineyard walks and live music.
 See the Lake Erie Wine Country calendar for events on the weekend of your stay.

 The North East Chamber of Commerce also offers events.